lenamarusik/BGD_NYC_taxi/README.md

 # BGD_NYC_taxi

-Data warehouse project based on NYC Taxi Trip Records from 2023.
+Data warehouse project based on NYC Taxi Trip Records from 2023 and Taxi Zones Lookup Table.

 ## Objective
 To build a simple data warehouse with the following layers: